Caribbean LNG – the steel pan paradigm

 The Caribbean would be the perfect region for LNGification.
 It has not happened yet which is a shame as the immaculate pearl it evokes in our phantasies has been tarnished.
 But things are about to change, very dramatically so.

 Things have come a long way since then.
 LNG became much more than just the physical embodiment of Natural Gas at very low temperatures.
-Natural Gas in the form of LNG had allowed many countries to dramatically improve their environmental footprint by replacing costly and dirty oil derivatives for comparatively cheap gas.
+Natural Gas in the form of LNG has allowed many countries to dramatically improve their environmental footprint by replacing costly and dirty oil derivatives with comparatively cheap gas.
 Japan is not the very least of them.

 Pipelines are difficult to lay as the region is seismically active.